|

 dose rate of less than 0.2 rem (200 millirem) per hour measured at the surface of the drums in which it is packed.
 CH-TRU accounts for most of the volume of waste going to WIPP.
 Most of the radioactive content of the CH-TRU waste is plutonium 238-241 and americium-241 and most of the radiation is made up of alpha particles.
 (Americium emits some gamma rays which penetrate the waste container walls and account for the 0.2 rem being emitted per hour.)

 Another major category of waste is Mixed Waste.
-About 60-70% of the WIPP waste is Mixed Waste--radioactive waste that is also mixed with hazardous chemicals, solvents and heavy metals such as mercury and lead.
+About 60-70% of the WIPP waste is Mixed Waste—radioactive waste that is also mixed with hazardous chemicals, solvents and heavy metals such as mercury and lead.
 Mixed waste is regulated by the New Mexico Environment Department (NMED) under the Resource Conservation and Recovery Act (RCRA).
 Purely radioactive waste is regulated under the Atomic Energy Act with oversight by the Environmental Protection Agency (EPA).
 NMED regulates the hazardous component of the waste under WIPP's Hazardous Waste Facility Permit.
 This permit prohibits certain types of wastes from coming to WIPP including liquid wastes, corrosive, ignitable and reactive wastes, wastes with high concentrations of PCBs, and waste that hasn't been properly characterized, among others.
-Right now, RH-TRU waste is prohibited from WIPP because NMED believes DOE doesn't yet have the ability to characterize this waste and to determine if it is mixed waste or not.

 Powdered Plutonium (Residues)

 There is a special category of CH-TRU waste called residues.
-The Rocky Flats facility near Denver has the most residues, but LANL and some other sites have significant quantities as well.
-(The container at left contains corrosive and reactive LANL residues which have rusted completely through the top of the container.).
+The Rocky Flats facility near Denver had the most residues, but LANL and some other sites had significant quantities as well.
+(The container at left contains corrosive and reactive LANL residues which have rusted completely through the top of the container.)
 Residues consist of soot, ash, salts, slags, graphites and other materials

-After more than 20 years of study, DOE still does not know even how much transuranic waste they have.
-As recently as December 2000 they admitted in the National TRU Waste Management Plan, Revision 2 that of the 2 current databases they use, one describes the total transuranic waste in the system as being 50% larger than the other.
+After more than 20 years of study, DOE is not even sure how much transuranic waste they actually have.
+In December 2000 they admitted in the National TRU Waste Management Plan, Revision 2 that of the two current databases they used, one described the total transuranic waste in the system as being 50% larger than the other.
 There is hardly any information in any of the databases about the hazardous component of the waste which is a serious problem if you are trying to characterize this waste on the basis of documentation.
-It is obvious when looking at the chart of DOE's estimation of their RH-TRU inventory in various documents that they have absolutely no idea of how much waste they have though it does appear that they have a lot more RH-TRU waste than WIPP is designed to hold.
-No wonder the National TRU Waste Management Plan states that the uncertainty in its waste estimates "...causes the estimate of TRU waste in storage and projected to change on a frequent basis as site activities proceed."
+It is obvious when looking at the chart above of DOE's estimation of their RH-TRU inventory in various documents, that they are seriously confused about their waste, though it does appear that they have a lot more RH-TRU waste than WIPP is designed to hold.
+No wonder the National TRU Waste Management Plan stated that the uncertainty in its waste estimates "...causes the estimate of TRU waste in storage and projected to change on a frequent basis as site activities proceed."

 |